-- You should quickly scratch aside the sting (rather than pinch, squeezing more venom into the skin) - Smoke the area stung to mask the sting pheromones which attract more bees - Close the hive and move away quietly - Monitor the person stung to make sure they are not going to have an allergic reaction
+- · You should quickly scratch aside the sting (rather than pinch, squeezing more venom into the skin). - Smoke the area stung to mask the sting pheromones which attract more bees. - Close the hive and move away quietly. - Monitor the person who has been stung to make sure they are not going to have an allergic reaction.